 Spiritual Journal Ideas, and Best Practices

 We don’t like to put too many rules around journaling, except for using a handwritten journal rather than a digital version.
 Sure it’s easier to use an electronic device, primarily if you can type fast, but you only get half of the essential data.
-Your handwriting captures all the important clues and emotions.
+Your handwriting captures all the critical clues and emotions.
 The other key is to review your journals from time to time.
 Set a reminder on your calendar.

 - The best way to learn how to journal, start using one!
 Learn what works for you.
 If all you do is “doodle” or draw pictures, that’s okay.
 It may not seem important, but you create the emotional space for your subconscious and intuition to come forward.